angstrom-123/Voxel-Engine/README.md

-# A High Performance Voxel Engine Written in C (WIP)
+# A High Performance Voxel Engine Written in C
 This work in progress is my first ever attempt at using C for a large project, making a game, and programming the GPU.
 The engine is powerful and optimized, able to run effectively on a standard laptop.
 Many features are already implemented, and many more are planned, or on the way!